 Who can nominate a product for the Ark of Taste?

 Anyone!
-The goal of the Ark of Taste is to create a vast catalog with contributions from many people to represent the planet’s edible diversity at risk of being lost.
+The goal of the Ark of Taste is to create a vast catalog with contributions from all across the world that represent the planet’s edible diversity, which is at risk of being lost.
 You do not need to be an expert, have particular skills or even be a Slow Food member.
 The only prerequisite is an interest in the product and commitment to do a little research.
 You many nominate a product from your own area, but also from other communities or towns, for example a cheese, fruit variety or jam discovered during a trip or holiday.
 All nominations will be assessed by the Ark Commission to gauge their suitability for inclusion.
 Find out more or nominate a product.

 How is Slow Food financed?